cargo-public-api/cargo-public-api/README.md

 ## Diff public items between commits

-To diff two different versions of your API, use `--dif-git-checkouts`.
+To diff two different versions of your API, use `--diff-git-checkouts`.
 This example prints the public API diff between v0.2.0 and v0.4.0:

 ```
 % cargo public-items --diff-git-checkouts v0.2.0 v0.4.0